stratoware/pocket-dhf/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 Stratoware LLC.
-All rights reserved.
+Copyright (c) 2025 Stratoware LLC